-At Safeco, we’re constantly looking forward to uncovering opportunities and challenges that lie ahead for the independent agent channel.
+At Liberty Mutual and Safeco Insurance, we’re constantly looking forward to uncovering opportunities and challenges that lie ahead for the independent agent channel.
 By knowing what’s around the corner, we can share actionable insights and develop capabilities that enable you to be an agent for the future – one who is not only thriving today but is also continuously evolving to take advantage of new opportunities.

-Safeco recently conducted its Agent for the Future™ survey to get input from independent agents about how they are adapting to current changes, what they think will be important in the future and what they are doing today to prepare.
-We received responses from 600 independent agents regarding current industry trends and how those trends are expected to shape insurance through the year 2020.
+Safeco conducted its initial Agent for the Future™ survey to get input from independent agents about how they are adapting to current changes, what they think will be important in the future and what they are doing today to prepare.
+We received responses from 600 independent agents regarding industry trends and how agents expected those trends are to shape insurance through the year 2020.

 The merging of roles

 One discovery that really stood out to my team revolved around the gradual and continual merging of the producer and CSR roles.
-Not surprisingly, 73% of small agencies agreed that the roles are merging, however, 64% of mid-size and large agencies felt the same way.
-The agents we surveyed also reported that 37% of CSRs are regularly writing new business, while 43% of producers have been providing a great deal of customer service.
+Not surprisingly, 73% of small agencies agreed that the roles were merging, however, 64% of mid-size and large agencies felt the same way.
+The agents we surveyed also reported that 37% of CSRs were regularly writing new business, while 43% of producers had been providing a great deal of customer service.

 We think the old model of service staff focusing on service and sales staff focusing on sales is being replaced by a model in which most people in the agency are truly focused on – and able to meet – the clients’ needs, whatever they may be.